openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode.md

 If your [glucose.json] does not have enough entries you will see a warning when running your auto-sens.json report "Error: not enough glucose data to calculate autosens."

-3)	After applying the above change you need to add a new device and report as follow:
+3)	After applying the above change you need to add a new device and report.
+A process device must be added, call it "auto-sense"

+`openaps device add auto-sens process --require "glucose pumphistory insulin_sensitivities basal_profile profile" oref0 detect-sensitivity`

+Inspecting openaps.ini with

+`less openaps.ini` will reveal

 ```
 [device "auto-sens"]
 vendor = openaps.vendors.process
 extra = auto-sens.ini
 ```
-and your auto-sens.ini should look like this:
+and your auto-sens.ini using `less auto-sens.ini` should look like this:
 ```
 [device "auto-sens"]
 fields = glucose pumphistory insulin_sensitivities basal_profile profile